Social networking has become an essential skill for business owners in this day and age.

 In reality, it’s a valuable learning tool.

-When viewed in a positive light, you can learn a better approach for the next time!
+You can learn a better approach for the next time when viewed positively!

-Don’t fret if you aren’t making numerous social networking connections right out of the gate.
+Don’t fret if you aren’t making many social networking connections right out of the gate.

-Are you pressuring yourself to memorize current events or keep track of popular sports games in preparation of your next networking get-together?
+Are you pressuring yourself to memorize current events or keep track of popular sports games in preparation for your next networking get-together?

-You are NOT approaching the science of small talk in a realistic way if this describes you.
+If this describes you, you are not approaching the science of small talk in a realistic way.